embl-cba/imagej-courses/practicals/intensity-quantification.md

 In this case, assuming

 - this is widefield microscopy, and
-- the unbound molecule is fast diffusing, and
+- the unbound molecule is diffusing fast, and
 - the laser cut had the exact same strength in all experiments

 it probably makes sense to divide the sum intensity of the bound protein by the sum intensity in the nucleus; i.e. total_bound / total_available.
 This gives the fraction of protein bound to the damage site, which has the following nice properties, it is:

 - independent of microscope settings
 - always a number between 0 and 1
-- closer to 1 the "better" the protein binds to the damage site
+- closer to 1 the "stronger" the protein binds to the damage site

-One could put more thought into this and try to relate this to a real binding rate constant (K_A), but this goes beyond the scope of this tutorial.
+One could put even more thought into this and try to relate this to a real binding rate constant (K_A), but this goes beyond the scope of this tutorial.

 To measure the **fraction of bound protein** we need to measure: